 During the time of our Palaeolithic ancestors, these broad teeth were useful for grinding down plant matter so it could be properly digested.
 However, the average human jaw at that time was larger, allowing plenty of space for these final teeth to come through.
 As agriculture evolved, our need for wisdom teeth lessened, and so did our available jaw space.
 Despite these evolutionary changes, most of us continue to be born with them.

-The Last Teeth
+The Trouble with Wisdom Teeth

 Wisdom teeth (also called “third molars”) usually do not push through the gum until people are in their late teens, twenties or even older.
 Wisdom teeth are usually the last teeth to come through the gums.
 Most people have four wisdom teeth, although some people have no wisdom teeth.

 Commonly, there is little space at the rear of the jaw for wisdom teeth to come easily through the gums.
 If the jaw does not have enough room for the wisdom teeth to come through, the tooth will become wedged-in or “impacted”.

 Some impacted wisdom teeth remain buried and cause no trouble.
 However, other impacted wisdom teeth may cause severe problems.
 The impacted tooth will routinely create pain and inflammation as it attempts to move through the gum.
 The gum tissue around an inflamed tooth is vulnerable.